Leading vs Lagging Indicators: Meaning, Differences, Examples & Strategy

 This measure shows how close security is to both its high and low points during the course of a certain trading period, which is typically two weeks.

-Lagging vs Leading Indicators - Which one wins?
+Lagging vs Leading Indicators - Which One Is Better?

 Investors often balance both types of data while making market decisions.
 Because of this, the lagging vs leading indicators paradigm does not need a Hobson's decision.